EstherDzifa205/Retail-and-Customer-Sales-Analysis/README.md

-5. Key Insights
+# 5. Key Insights
-Electronics dominate sales, (34.41%).
+- ,* *Electronics dominate* sales, (34.41%).
-Young Adult Customer group bring the most revenue, churning 189.69K.
+- ,* *Young Adult Customer group* bring the most revenue, churning 189.69K.
-Sales are seasonal, peaking in May across both revenue and quantity.
+Sales are * *seasonal*, peaking in May across both revenue and quantity.

-6. Recommendations
+# 6. Recommendations
- i.
-Expand Electronics to include smart phones, tablets, smart watches, game consoles, etc. to sustain revenue growth. ii.
-Target female dominated demographics with tailored marketing campaigns to generate more revenue from the female customers since they         contribute a high margin of sales. iii.
-Improve customer diversity by broadening your offerings to appeal to different customers, age groups and lifestyles.
+1.  * *	Expand Electronics to include smart phones, tablets, smart watches, game consoles, etc.* to sustain revenue growth.
+2. * *	Target female dominated demographics* with tailored marketing campaigns to generate more revenue from the female customers since          they contribute a high margin of sales.
+3. * * Improve customer diversity* by broadening your offerings to appeal to different customers, age groups and lifestyles.

-7. Conclusion
+# 7. Conclusion
-This project shows how structured analysis of Sales, Product, and Customer data using **Excel can generate clear business insights.
+This project shows how structured analysis of * *Sales, Product, and Customer data* using
+* *Excel* can generate clear business insights.

-It demonstrates end-to-end analytics workflow:
+It demonstrates * *end-to-end analytics workflow.*

-8. Tool; Excel & Tech Flow
+# 8. Tool; Excel & Tech Flow
-**Data Cleaning
-**Feature Engineering
-**Pivot tables
-**Visualization
+* *Data Cleaning*
+* *Feature Engineering*
+* *Pivot tables*
+* *Visualization*